TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing/SplitProcessor.rst

 SplitProcessor
 ==============

-The :php:`SplitProcessor` allows to split values separated with a delimiter inside a single database field into an array to loop over it.
+The :php:`SplitProcessor` allows split values separated with a delimiter inside a single database field to be put into an array and looped over.
 Whitespaces will be automatically trimmed.